defifuture/erc20-batched-meta-transactions/README.md

 Nonces are needed due to the replay protection (see [Replay attacks](#replay-attacks) under *Security Considerations*).

-The function `nonceOf()` is optional, because if the meta nonce mapping is set to public, the function is not needed:
+The function `nonceOf()` is optional because if the meta nonce mapping is set to public, the function is not needed:

 ```solidity
 mapping (address => uint256) public _metaNonces;
 ```

-This is the approach that Uniswap uses for their [UniswapV2ERC20.sol](https://github.com/Uniswap/uniswap-v2-core/blob/4dd59067c76dea4a0e8e4bfdda41877a6b16dedc/contracts/UniswapV2ERC20.sol#L19) smart contract.
+This is the approach that Uniswap uses in its [UniswapV2ERC20.sol](https://github.com/Uniswap/uniswap-v2-core/blob/4dd59067c76dea4a0e8e4bfdda41877a6b16dedc/contracts/UniswapV2ERC20.sol#L19) smart contract.

 A more **appropriate** approach, though, is to set the mapping to **private** and access the values via the `nonceOf()` function: